JimJammer88/Tennis/Report.md

 ### Hyperparameters

 The hyperparameters used are listed below.
-These were kept the same as the provided code except that we;

-* Decreased the buffer size.
-This was originally e^6 and was reduced as an attempt to speed up training.
-* Increased the batch size.
-This was done on the recommendation of user Max G in the course forum.
-* Set learning rate of the critic to be equal to that of the actor.
-* Did not use weight decay.
+The biggest impact was found by reducing the number of layers of the actor and critic networks.

 HyperParameter | Description | Value